-It isn’t easy, but it has become increasingly possible with the introduction of sophisticated business intelligence software.
 With the right tools, you can process huge amounts of data in mere seconds, and it is this part of the process that counts.
-Any business can collect information, but it takes skill and careful management to make it valuable.
+Any business can collect information, but it takes skill and careful management using business intelligence tools to make it valuable.

-This is the name for a suite of tools designed by Microsoft for easy data processing.
-Well, that’s putting it a bit simply, but the rather fancy assortment of programs does have a simple objective.
-It wants to help businesses turn all of that messy, complex information into neat, extractable insights.
+The Microsoft BI Suite is the software giant’s suite of tools designed for easy data processing.
+That’s putting it a bit simply, but these programs do have a simple objective.
+The system aims to help businesses turn all of that messy, complex information into extractable insights.
 It is one of the most popular BI solutions on the market right now.

 The full range of tools enables businesses to direct data through IT systems, identify and isolate data, and create expansive reports on the current status of different departments.
-They include SSQL (SQL Server Integration Services), SSAS (SQL Server Analytical Services), and SSRS (SQL Server Reporting Services).
+They include SSIL (SQL Server Integration Services), SSAS (SQL Server Analytical Services) and SSRS (SQL Server Reporting Services).

-The idea is that any mass of data can be turned into a digestible report, dashboard, graph, spreadsheet, or another format.
+With these tools, any mass of data can be turned into a digestible report, dashboard, graph, spreadsheet or another format.
 You just need to input your parameters and let the system know what you need.
-Microsoft Business Intelligence works by moving data from multifarious, unmanageable sources to a centralized architecture, where it can be reconfigured.
+Microsoft Business Intelligence platform works by moving data from multifarious, unmanageable sources to a centralized architecture where it can be reconfigured.

-The jewel in the crown for Microsoft is its innovative Power BI service.
-It’s a curious mix of SaaS, desktop, and cloud based tools.
-The central focus here is reporting.
-So, this is the part of the Business Intelligence suite which mines and explores.
-It is able to pinpoint valuable data, from a huge variety of sources, and build it up into a report or combine it with others.
+The central focus of the system is reporting, data mining and exploring.
+It is able to pinpoint valuable data from a huge variety of sources and build it up into a report or combine it with others.

-It is especially useful for accomplishing reporting tasks through application programming interfaces (APIs).
-In many ways, Power BI is much like the existing SSRS framework of Microsoft Business Intelligence.
+Power BI is especially useful for accomplishing reporting tasks through application programming interfaces (APIs).
+In many ways, Power BI is much like the existing SSRS framework of Microsoft Business intelligence.
 It creates intricate layers of data which contribute to the final reporting aspect of business intelligence operations.

 The desktop app is great for drawing up and publishing reports.
-In fact, this part of the system is well suited to extracting early insights.
-In other words, it can even help you decide which questions you need the answer to.
-This is important because logistics and supply chain data only becomes useful when you’re looking at the right facts and figures.
+This part of the system is well suited to extracting early insights.
+In other words, it can help you determine which questions you need to answer.

-To put it another way, you already have the answers to every question you want to ask about your business.
-However, this is far more of a frustration than an asset, unless you decide which ones are valuable.
-Power BI can help you do this by connecting to live data and providing real time analytics of trends and market indicators.
+To put it another way, your data holds the answers to every question about your business.
+However, this is far more of a frustration than an asset, unless you decide which questions and answers are valuable.
+Power BI can help you do this by connecting to live data and providing real-time analytics of trends and market indicators.

-The real beauty of Power BI is its near limitless capacity to mine diverse sources.
-It can extract insights from much newer SaaS architectures (like Zendesk and Github) just as easily as it can from traditional databases and spreadsheets.
-You can even link the software up to statistical language R and have it display complex numerical reports.
+The real beauty of Power BI is its near-limitless capacity to mine diverse sources.
+It can extract insights from much newer SaaS architectures (like Zendesk and Github) just as easily as it can from traditional databases.
+You can even link the software up to statistical language and have it display complex numerical reports.